 All of your controls (play buttons, play bar, volume) can be set to be visible as soon as the thumbnail loads for your video.
 Just select this option in the Controls tab.
 Here’s what your video will look like when this is set to true.

 Fun fact: this video has all controls turned on, including Controls Visible on Load.

 Have a 360 video?
 Dang, you’re ahead of the curve. 🌐

 Check out our 360 video page for all the details about hosting 360 videos on Wistia.

 If that’s not something you care about, that’s cool too.
 Just click the 360 video checkbox after you’ve uploaded your 360 video, and don’t forgot to save your customizations.

-Videos played in most mobile environments will utilize the operating system's native player.
-In the case of Android and iOS devices, Wistia controls will be overridden by the native player—so most customizations made in the Customize panel will not be applied.
-This includes any player controls you've specified.
+Videos played in most mobile environments will utilize the operating system’s native player.
+In the case of Android and iOS devices, Wistia controls will be overridden by the native player.
+This means that most customizations made in the Customize panel will not be applied.
+This includes any player controls you’ve specified.